RAG App with Vector Embedding and LLM Generation

 def load_table(): # Initialize LanceDB database directly on the FastAPI app's machine db = lancedb.connect("/tmp/db") return db.create_table("rag-table", schema=Item.to_arrow_schema(), exist_ok=True)

-Deploy an open LLM, Llama 3 in this case, to a GPU on the cloud provider of your choice.
-We will use vLLM to serve the model due to it's high performance and throughput but there are many other options such as HuggingFace Transforms and TGI.
+Deploy an open LLM, Llama 3 in this case, to 1 or more GPUs in the cloud.
+We will use vLLM to serve the model due to it's high performance.

 Initialize the FastAPI Application